Location: Mykines, Greece

-The Archaeology Department of Dickinson and the D.E.P.A.S. of Mycenae project offer to motivated and qualified students the unique opportunity to participate in the excavation, geophysical survey, and museum study at the legendary Bronze Age citadel of Mycenae and its surrounding region.
+The Archaeology Department of Dickinson College (http://www.dickinson.edu/homepage/94/archaeology), the D.E.P.A.S. of Mycenae project (http://mycenae-excavations.org/depas.html), and the Mycenaean Foundation (http://mycenaeanfoundation.com) offer to motivated and qualified students the unique opportunity to participate in the excavation, geophysical survey, and museum study at the legendary Bronze Age citadel of Mycenae and its surrounding region.

 The archaeological site of Mycenae (a World Heritage site) is located in the Argolid, a region in the northeastern Peloponnese, at a distance of only 2 km from the modern village of Mycenae (where the excavation team is housed), 8-10 km from the city of Argos (the prefecture capital), 18-20 km from the shores of Nafplion, and approximately 140 km (two-hour drive) from Athens (the capital city of Greece) and the international airport Eleftherios Venizelos.

 During the field campaigns the students are trained as trench assistants in archaeological excavation (including digging, recording, plotting, drawing, dry and wet sifting), systematic geophysical survey (with use of remote sensing devices such as GPR and Gradiometer, and aided by Total Station and GPS), pottery study and museum work (recording, cataloguing, and studying artifacts and archaeobotanical/skeletal material).
-The 2014 campaign will focus mainly on museum work, but also geophysical survey and targeted fieldwork (test pits and clearing operations) in the Lower Town outside the citadel walls (eighth season).
-The program further includes field trips to nearby museums and archaeological sites in Athens (4 days), Nafplio, Argos, Tiryns, Corinth, Epidaurus, Pylos, Olympia, Delphi, Glas, and select islands designed to offer the students hands-on experience and a deeper understanding of Prehistoric Aegean and Classical Greek art and archaeology, and familiarize them with the modern Greek culture and language.
+The 2018 campaign will focus mainly on museum, lab, and library work, but also archaeogeophysical survey and targeted fieldwork (test pits and clearing operations) at a new site at Lamia.
+The program further includes field trips to nearby museums and archaeological sites in Athens (4 days), Thessaloniki (3 days), Nafplio, Argos, Tiryns, Corinth, Epidaurus, Pylos, Olympia, Delphi, Glas, and select islands designed to offer the students hands-on experience and a deeper understanding of Prehistoric Aegean and Classical Greek art and archaeology, and familiarize them with the modern Greek culture and language.

 Students may apply either for academic course credit or non-credit (fieldwork certificate).
 Applications must be submitted on-line at https://dickinson.studioabroad.com/index.cfm?FuseAction=Programs.ViewProgram&Program_ID=10084 (applicants must first register as users at https://dickinson.studioabroad.com and then log in, fill out required information, and select credit/non-credit program).
 For more information on fees, procedures, deadlines, cf. the Dickinson Global Education and the Mycenae Project website (http://mycenae-excavations.org).

 Period(s) of Occupation: Mycenaean (mainly), Geometric, Archaic